UVLM: Benchmarking Video Language Model for Underwater World Understanding: UVLM

-Inspired by LLM judge~\cite{zheng2023judging} and MMDU~\cite{liu2024mmdu}, we build the evaluation pipeline by using GPT-4o.
-Specifically, based on GPT-4o, we evaluate the predictions from six aspects: 1) Semantic accuracy, assesses how closely the description matches the reference answer; 2) Visual perception accuracy, examines the correctness of the model’s interpretation of image content; 3) Detail completeness, measures the thoroughness of the provided information; 4) Environmental description accuracy, focuses on the correctness of underwater environmental descriptions; 5) Species behavior matching, evaluates the accuracy of prediction; 6) Choice accuracy, assesses the correctness of multiple-choice question.
-Please refer to the Appendix B for our evaluation prompts.
+UVLM's comprehensive evaluation employs two Objective Metrics and five LLM-based Judgement Metrics (details in the Appendix.C).
+Two objective metrics are: 1) Multiple Choice Accuracy, evaluate the model's performance on various common multiple-choice questions; 2) Fine-grained taxonomic classification, evaluate the model's performance on multiple-choice questions related to the professional biological taxonomy~\cite{whittaker1969new}.
+The LLM-based Judgement Metrics are inspired by LLM judge~\cite{zheng2023judging} and MMDU~\cite{liu2024mmdu}, leveraging GPT-4o as the evaluation backbone.
+Specifically, they assess model performance from five aspects; 1) Semantic accuracy, assesses how closely the description matches the reference answer; 2) Visual perception accuracy, examines the correctness of the model’s interpretation of image content; 3) Detail completeness, measures the thoroughness of the provided information; 4) Environmental description accuracy, focuses on the correctness of underwater environmental descriptions; 5) Species behavior matching, evaluates the accuracy of prediction.
+Evaluation prompts are available in Appendix.C.